-Juniors and Seniors are allowed up to three (3) college visits during the school year (exceptions may be made if more are needed).
-They must fill out and turn in a College Visit form prior to the visit.
-When the student returns to school, they must provide the bottom portion of the form or other documentation of proof that they visited the college.
+Juniors and Seniors are allowed up to three (3) college or job site visits during the school year (exceptions may be made if more are needed).
+They must fill out and turn in a College Visit or Job Site Visit form prior to the visit.
+When the student returns to school, they must provide the bottom portion of the form or other documentation of proof that they visited the college or job site.
 Once documentation is provided, the absence will be a Non-absence; otherwise, it will be unexcused.